 Deciding where you are going to earn your undergraduate degree can be a daunting task.
 In the online space there are hundreds of options from schools around the world.
 So what are some things to look for in an online degree program?

-“Pursuing your bachelor’s degree online is a significant investment of your time and money,” says UW–Madison Online enrollment coach Darren Martin.
+“Pursuing your bachelor’s degree online is a significant investment of your time and money,” said UW–Madison Online enrollment coach Darren Martin.
 “It’s important to do your homework before making your decision.”

 The enrollment coaches at UW–Madison Online have put together five things to look for in an online degree program to earn your bachelor’s degree.